 The hindgut, as its name declares, is toward the end of the tract.

-Ahead of it are the 8-foot-long esophagus the 2-gallon stomach, and the 70-foot small intestine.
+Ahead of it lies the 8-foot-long esophagus, the 2-gallon stomach, and the 70-foot small intestine.
 Horses’ stomachs, like rabbits’, are designed to deal with small amounts of food throughout the day—acids and enzymes there liquefy the ingesta and kick off protein digestion, respectively.